 Cornwall Council is the lead commissioner for safeguarding in Cornwall and the Isles of Scilly.
-The council also monitor all safeguarding alerts regarding health care providers (statutory and independent).
+They also monitor all safeguarding alerts regarding health care providers (statutory and independent).

-This statement comprises the Modern Day Slavery and Human Trafficking statement of NHS Kernow for the financial year ending 31 March 2019, in accordance with Section 54, Part 6 of the Modern Slavery Act 2015.
+Our modern slavery statement includes a human trafficking statement for the financial year ending 31 March 2020.
+This is in accordance with section 54, part 6 of the Modern Slavery Act 2015.

-The organisation recognises that it has a responsibility to take a robust approach to modern day slavery and human trafficking and is absolutely committed to its prevention within all corporate activities.
+NHS Kernow recognises that we have a responsibility to take a robust approach to modern day slavery and human trafficking.
+We are absolutely committed to its prevention within all corporate activities.